RFM Analysis: Learn more about your customers and RFM Segmentation

 • 3 – high value of purchases.

 Customers are assigned RFM values by concatenating their numbers for Recency, Frequency, and Monetary value.
 For example, customer 111 made one order with a low monetary value a long time ago.
-Customer 333, on the other hand, often makes large-value orders and made a purchase recently.
+Customer 333, on the other hand, often makes large-value orders and has recently made a purchase.
 Customers with 3’s in every category are your best customers.

 Download now

 Now we need to Collect the data.
-We start from gathering the necessary data about your customers.
+We start by gathering the necessary data about your customers.

 You will need data on customer transactions (orders), including the date of the transaction, the customer ID, and the monetary value of the transaction (order amount).
 This data can typically be obtained from your CRM, ERP or database.